InnuendoPi/MQTTDevice4/docs/index.md

 The display can be configured via the WebIf.
 When the display is activated, PINS D1 (SDL) and D2 (SDA) are occupied.
 Sensors, actuators and induction with their current values ​​are shown on the display.

-"S1 78 | A2 100 | I off" means
+"Sen: 0 | Act: 1 | Ind: 0" means

-* Sensor 1 reports a temperature of 78 ° C
+* Sensor 1 reports a temperature of 0° C
-* Actuator 2 has a power level of 100%
+* Actor 1 has a power level of 100%
 * Induction is switched off (or not configured)

 Each time the display is updated, the display moves to the next sensor or actuator.
 In the example this would be S2 and A3.